RAG: What YOU Need to Know to Apply AI at Work

 ℹ️ What is RAG?

-Retrieval-Augmented Generation (RAG) is a technique that improves the responses of AI language models by combining them with a search system.
+Retrieval Augmented Generation (RAG) is a technique that improves the responses of AI language models by combining them with a search system.

 This search system looks through a large collection of documents to find relevant information.
 This collection can be based on your proprietary company data that an LLM would never have access to on its own.
-By using this company information, the AI can give more accurate and up-to-date answers, instead of relying only on what it already knows.
+By using this company information, the AI search engine can give more accurate and up-to-date answers, instead of relying only on what it already knows.

-RAG is great to use when factual accuracy and current information are important.
+Retrieval augmented generation is great to use when factual accuracy and current information are important.

-By blending static knowledge with dynamic retrieval, it allows businesses and organizations to stay ahead, delivering precise insights based on the most recent data.
+By blending static knowledge bases with dynamic retrieval, it allows businesses and organizations to stay ahead, delivering precise insights based on the most recent data.

 Think of a hospital being able to search a patient’s updated medical records and the most recent medical research to reach a diagnosis.